You can listen to it here and I will post a link to the podcast later, once the program is done.

 It is essential that we develop effective alternatives to society’s current patterns of violence.
 We will work to demilitarize, and eliminate weapons of mass destruction, without being naive about the intentions of other governments.
 We recognize the need for self-defense and the defense of others who are in helpless situations.
 We promote non-violent methods to oppose practices and policies with which we disagree, and will guide our actions toward lasting personal, community and global peace.

 The paragraph above is not mine.
 It is taken entirely from the party’s Ten Key Values.
 As you can see, the Green Party is not a pacifist party, but is a party which promotes non-violence.
 This may be a difference without a distinction for some, but for most Greens it is critical.
 Just as we would fight to protect our children and families, we understand fighting to protect our nation.
 As with every party, many Greens are veterans.
 Those of us who are not veterans give special attention to the words of those who have served not because we think they smarter than the rest of us, but because they have more first hand knowledge than Greens who have not served in the military.

 How then are we Greens to respond in what we are told is a “time of war?”
-We should, and do, respond as patriots.
-Read the rest of this entry »
+We should, and do, respond as patriots. read more »

 …at least on YouTube, if not on TiVo.
 Yes, the Obama acceptance speech.